mckriel/mckriel/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Matthew Kriel
 =====================================================================================================================================

-Full Stack Developer (ex Product Manager)
+Software Engineer (ex Product Manager)
 -----------------------------------------

 There is ABSOLUTELY nothing more satisfying and adrenalin-pumping than solving a complex coding problem.
 The only thing that comes close is taking a concept from ideation all the way through to production deployment and into users' hands.
 I live and breathe for those moments and I hope to share my passion with building with you.